tycrek/degoogle/degoogle.md

 - Search (web, images)
   - [DuckDuckGo](https://duckduckgo.com/) - **5-eyes** -  One of the best privacy-focused search engines.
 Domain is hosted in USA which could potentially be problematic for some. *Editor note: I've used this for the past ~5 months and haven't had any major issues.
 Instant Answers are incredibly helpful for programming).*
-  - [Startpage](https://www.startpage.com/) - Another privacy search engine, also seemingly hosted on a USA domain.
+  - [Startpage](https://www.startpage.com/) - **9-eyes** - Another privacy search engine that claims to not track any of your data.
+They operate servers in both USA and Europe.
   - [searx.me](https://searx.me/) - Open-source (need clarification) privacy search engine.
 Domain hosted in Germany.
   - [Qwant](https://www.qwant.com/) - Major improvements since 2018's guide.
+  - [Swisscows](https://swisscows.ch/) - A Swiss search engine that offers a unique search experience for the web, images, videos, music, and more.
+They are currently funding a mail service.
+Read through their [datacenter](https://swisscows.ch/en/datacenter) about page, it's really interesting.
 - Images
   - *See above.
 All provide some form of image search.*
 - YouTube
   - [PeerTube](https://joinpeertube.org/en/) - Decentralized video hosting network.
 Still quite small, but is growing and has a dedicated community.
   - [BitChute](https://www.bitchute.com/) - Also decentralized/P2P.
 Powered by WebTorrent.
   - [DTube](https://d.tube/) - Looks very similar to YouTube.
 Advertised as "first crypt-decentralized video-platform".
 Built on Steemit and IPFS.
+  - [Invidious](https://invidio.us/) - An [open-source](https://github.com/omarroth/invidious) front-end alternative to YouTube.
+Seems to work pretty well from my experience so far, and it hasn't triggered *anything* on my adblocker/privacy extensions.
+Also offers downloads in many formats for videos (including `.vtt` subtitles).
   - [Hooktube](https://hooktube.com/) - A slightly better way to use actual YouTube.
+(Use as a "last resort")
 - News
   - r/news - Includes both USA and International.
   - r/worldnews - International news.
 Typically excludes new specific to the USA.